agencemacmedia/SymfonyDynamicDataTableBundle/README.md

     }
 ```

-**Here's the parameters that are required by the service :**
+**Here are the parameters that are required by the service :**

 - The class of the object you're using (in this case Advert::class)
 - The path to the twig view that formats the data (the second view we created)
     For this twig view we recommend having a public variable in your Class that references the path
     Ex:
     ```php
     const DATATABLE_Edit = 'YourNameSpace:Advert/DATATABLE_TEMPLATES:dataFormating.html.twig';
     ```
 You can send the response you get from the service back directly to the DataTable.